sjmudd/vitess-scripting/README.md

   - mysqld:    done
   - vttablet:  done
   - vtgate:    done
-  - vtctld:    pending
+  - vtctld:    done
   - zookeeper: pending
 * build the my.cnf file via vthooks
-  - (but not sure how to get the specific instance info into the hook receiver)
+  - partially done.
+Needs to be more complete
 * script to see and check ALL running processes
+  - partially done
 * handling of mysqld when it's run "outside of the vitess setup"
+  - partially done
+* making logging and output standard for all processes and noisy enought but not too noisy

 Example of using the stuff atm (output needs tidying up)